Skip to main content

 We can have lots of conversations about the presentation of that relationship as well (and other parts of the movie), but there is a distinction to be drawn.
 Anyways, there is a ceiling to how much we can say the film romanticizes their combativeness given the state of the relationship at the end of the film.
 Unlike with Noah and Allie, there are consequences to the actions of Scarlet and Rhett.

 I don’t know.
 Maybe this film would have been better if Noah and Allie had pushed each other away.
 People reaping what they sow helps draw the sympathy of the audience because we all know what it’s like to feel subject to our own shortcomings and blind spots.
-What actually makes The Notebook feel like a ruse is the way this total absence of consequence.
+What actually makes The Notebook feel like a ruse is this total absence of consequence.
 This is a messy situation in which absolutely no one gets hurt.

 You see this especially in the way that both Noah and Allie are allowed to cheat on their other romantic partners without even making anyone mad.
 Martha is happy to meet the girl Noah’s been thinking about while they were screwing.
 Lon is sad for a moment when he finds out his fiancé cheated on him, but then he just wants her to be happy.
 This perhaps less of a problem for Noah and Martha given that they had a more casual arrangement (or so we are being told by the story’s male narrator …) but there is a measure of appropriate frustration toward Allie for subjecting James Marsden to this.